raspibolt/raspibolt/raspibolt_6B_btc_rpc_explorer.md

   You should see the home page of the BTC RPC Explorer.
   ![BTC RPC Explorer home screen with dark theme](images/6B_btcrpcexplorer_home.png)

-* If you see a lot of errors on the RaspiBolt command line, including the following message, then Bitcoin Core is still indexing the blockchain.
+* If you see a lot of errors on the RaspiBolt command line, then Bitcoin Core might still be indexing the blockchain.
   You need to wait until reindexing is done before using the BTC RPC Explorer.

 * Stop the Explorer in the terminal with `Ctrl`-`C`.